xqill275/introduction-to-tech-stack-website-project/README.md

 5. Lecture user page (started: 1/12 finsihed 1/12):

    the lecture user page was very simple as I had already done the hard work with the student user page so I could re-use most of it. all i had to do was changed the fields to fit for the lecture page

+## Choice of Tech Stack and Architecture

+### Technologies Used

+This project was built using a very simple tech stack, HTML, CSS, JavaScript, and Node.js:

+- **HTML and CSS:**
+  - HTML and CSS was used to structure and style the webpage

+- **JavaScript:**
+  - javascript was mostly used for the functionalty ofd the site such as the testimonials and the creating of job postings

+- **Node.js:**
+  - I used node.js for my backend, it allowed me to run server side code that was used for managering requests and the editing and reading of files on the host computer